autonomousvision/carla_garage/README.md

 The command will upload the docker image to the cloud and evaluate it.

 ## Additional Documentation
 - **Coordinate systems** in CARLA repositories are usually a big mess.
 In this project, we addressed this by changing all data into a unified coordinate frame.
-Further information about the coordinate system can be found [here](docs/Coordinate_systems.md).
+Further information about the coordinate system can be found [here](docs/coordinate_systems.md).

 - The TransFuser model family has grown quite a lot with different variants, which can be confusing for new community members.
 The **[history](docs/history.md)** file explains the different versions and which paper you should cite to refer to them.

+- Building a full autonomous driving stack involves quite some [**engineering**](docs/engineering.md).
+The documentation explains some of the techniques and design philosophies we used in this project.

 ## Contact
 If you have any questions or suggestions, please feel free to open an issue or contact us at bernhard.jaeger@uni-tuebingen.de.